List of content you will read in this article:

 The next version, Windows 2.0, was released in 1987.
 An easier-to-manage interface characterized it.
 In addition, the memory management was excellent.
 Unlike the first version, in the new version, each window could be opened one by one.
 Apple Corps has filed a lawsuit against Microsoft, alleging that it owns the rights to the system.

 However, The court found it in Microsoft's favor.
 The first version of the popular software MS Word and MS Excel also came with Windows 2.0.
 This new version also includes software that is not Microsoft's and can run on Windows.
 That software is Aldous PageMaker.
-Naturally, for the second version of Windows to gain more acceptance than the first version.
+Naturally, the second version of Windows gained more acceptance than the first version.

 Launched in 1990, Windows 3.0 included several changes to the graphics and virtual memory.
 Computer users are beginning to welcome Windows warmly.
 Popularity increased, and sales increased.